On average I use from 15 - 30kWh/day. This powers

 computers.
 Energy consumption also peaks in the

-winter when we use small electric heaters to supplement our
+winter when I use small electric heaters to supplement the

 propane and wood stoves when outside temperatures stay below